16 Top-Rated Fishing Lakes in Texas

 Here's why: the lake has produced 65 percent of the top 50 largest bass in the state of Texas.
 The restricted harvest regulations, ideal natural habitat, and the state's stocking program are factors that make this a prime location for targeting largemouth bass.

 Other species that are great to target on this lake are crappie, white bass, and channel catfish.
 Many anglers fish the lake by boat but it is abundant with docks and bank access close to partially submerged trees and brush piles that are hot spots for bass.

 Best Time to Fish Lake Fork: You can fish year-round on Lake Fork, but if you are targeting largemouth bass, you will have the most success in the winter, spring, and fall months.
 Crappies are good to target in the late spring and early fall near the bridges and in the deep water by the dam in the winter months.

 Lake Buchanan is popular among anglers looking for striped bass and white bass.
 Largemouth bass are also caught in the lake, but the stocked striped bass are what most come here for as they get quite large.
 The record striped bass for Lake Buchanan is 27.8 pounds.

 Lake Buchanan gets to depths of 132 feet, so it also has terrific holes for blue, flathead, and channel catfish.
 It is located on the Colorado River in the town of Burnet.
-Beginning in February, the striped and white bass do an annual spawning run up the Colorado River, and this is one of the best times to try for them.

 There are a number of public access spots around the lake, with parking, restrooms, and bank fishing available.
 Anglers who want to wade during the spring spawning run can find access points within the Colorado Bend State Park.